Almogavars: Description

-However, such descriptions are not complete and the description of the Almogavars, as much in clothing as in arms or way of life, differs more or less depending on place and time.
-Thus, the previous description, which describes them as people living not in villages but in remote areas such as forests and mountains, as well as the description of their weapons, only refers to Almogavars of the time indicated, and probably earlier centuries.
-The last Almogavars, those who from the second half of the 15th century to the 16th had the border of Granada as their sphere of influence, were residents of the towns there, very knowledgeable about the terrain, and rampaged against the Granadan territory.
+However, such descriptions are not complete, and the description of the Almogavars differs more or less depending on the place and time.
+Thus, the previous description, which describes them as people not living in villages but in remote areas such as forests and mountains, as well as the description of their weapons, only refers to Almogavars of the time indicated, and probably earlier centuries.
+The last Almogavars, those who from the second half of the 15th century to the 16th had the border of Granada as their sphere of influence, were residents of the towns there, were very knowledgeable about the terrain, and rampaged against the Granadan territory.

-Their basic characteristics were lifelong dedication to war, not just as a profession but as a way of life, perfectly adapted to the conditions of the border with the Saracens, based on looting and the sale or ransom of prisoners, frugality and resistance to fatigue, light weapons and hierarchical organization.
+Their basic characteristics were lifelong dedication to war, not just as a profession but as a way of life, adapted to the conditions of the border with the Saracens.
+They were characterized by their looting and the sale or ransom of prisoners, frugality and resistance to fatigue, light weapons, and hierarchical organization.